 Message Subscription

-The Relay Service is configured to subscribe to a specified NATS at startup.
-The subject is dynamically defined based on environment variables set during deployment.
+The Relay Service is configured to subscribe to a specified NATS server and subject at startup.
+The subject is explicitly defined based on environment variables set by authenticated authorized users only during deployment.

 The subscription enables the Relay Service to listen to a real-time stream of messages published to the NATS subject.
 This allows for real-time processing of transaction data.